 Other payables represent the deferred interest payable on the Caribbean Development Bank (CDB) loan and will become payable when the Company commences principal repayment on the loan.
-This amount and interest payable are included in the quarterly loan statement balance of CDB.
-During the year repayment of the loan commenced.
+The amount and interest payable are included in the quarterly loan statement balance of CDB.